ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Relying Party

-The scope of this document is scenarios for which a Relying Party trusts a Verifier that can appraise the trustworthiness of information about an Attester.
+This document covers scenarios for which a Relying Party trusts a Verifier that can appraise the trustworthiness of information about an Attester.
 Such trust might come by the Relying Party trusting the Verifier (or its public key) directly, or might